RonWieder/ironMan/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

-# Following Instructions assumes you have Node.js installed on your machine
+# Following Instructions assumes you have Node.js and Docker installed on your machine

 ## View app on Development server